cloudnoize/CodeAnalysis/MicroLock.md

 ---
 ## Class MicroLockBase
-All the functions till now defines the infrastructure to manipulate that lock, now let's see how it's used.
+All the functions till now defines the infrastructure to manipulate the lock, now let's see how it's implemented.

     template <unsigned  MaxSpins  =  1000, unsigned  MaxYields  =  0>
     class  MicroLockBase : public  MicroLockCore
-  The following class defines the lock interface, it inherits from the
+  The following class defines the lock interface, it inherits from the class we partiallycovered above )

 > Written with [StackEdit](https://stackedit.io/).